Saturday Recap: 2026 ISC Canada East Qualifier

 JDT First Energy 9, Toronto Batmen 2 (12:30 PM)

 JDT First Energy flexed its muscle in the early afternoon, dictating the tempo to cruise to a dominant 9-2 victory over the Toronto Batmen.
-JDT First Energy broke a scoreless tie in the bottom of the third with a run, then exploded for five runs in the fifth and another three in the sixth to trigger the run rule.
-The Batmen managed to push across two runs in the top of the fifth frame, but they were entirely overwhelmed by JDT’s lineup.
+The Batmen scored first in the second inning by a couple of hits and a fielder’s choice, giving them a 2-0 score.
+JDT First Energy first came on the board in the bottom of the third, scoring 1 run.
+In the 5th inning JDT Jonathan Lynch started of the inning with a single, and after 2 quick strike outs JDT collected a total of 5 hits, including a homerun by Jeff Lyons to get 5 extra runs on the board.
+In the 6th they added 3 more insurance runs to take the win vs. the Batman.
 Jeff Lyons put on a clinic for JDT First Energy, driving in over half of his team’s runs by going 3-for-4 with five RBIs and a run scored.

 Bear Creek Express 4, NorthEast Drillers 3 (3:30 PM)